 “Please, they don’t even speak in a normal way with us.
 How should I claim asylum? … They do not accept when you talk, so how should they give you asylum?”

-At the transit and reception center, everyone’s fingerprints, photos, and names were taken.
-He was not provided with any food or water.
-The police officers talked to them in an assaulting and aggressive way.
+At the transit and reception center, the respondent said that everyone’s fingerprints, photos, and names were taken.
+He was reportedly not provided with any food or water.
+The respondent reported that the police officers talked to them in an assaulting and aggressive way.